Ken Clarke’s proposals on IPPs deserve a heartfelt welcome

 proposals presumably not one of these would have received an IPP

-— and these are only the figures for
+sentence at all — and these are only the figures for

-IPP prisoners who are already past their tariffs
+IPP prisoners who are already past their tariffs.

 (Incidentally these figures are not easy to reconcile: they must be